amesones-dev/blog/_posts/2023-08-11-CI-intro-build-2.md

-### Frameworks and tools for test automation for python
+## Frameworks and tools for test automation
 As alternatives to the tests used in the example, here is a minimal list of python libraries and tools for test automation.